🧡 Skip to main content🔍 Skip to search

 Log location

 Second, Automation Workshop features Log Manager, a powerful tool for viewing, filtering and exporting logs.
-Log Manager is accessible from Automation Workshop Manager by using the Tools menu or clicking appropriate button on the Task toolbar.
+Log Manager is accessible from Automation Workshop Manager by using the Tools menu or clicking the appropriate button on the Task toolbar.

 • Newer Windows: